jenkins-infra/release/.github/ISSUE_TEMPLATE/1-lts-release-checklist.md

 - [ ] Check with the Jenkins Infrastructure team that backports on repositories [jenkinsci/packaging](https://github.com/jenkinsci/packaging), [jenkinsci/docker](https://github.com/jenkinsci/docker) and [jenkins-infra/release](https://github.com/jenkins-infra/release) are completed and merged.
   - A message two days prior to the release in the Matrix channel `#jenkins-infra` mentioning this issue and this item is enough

+- [ ] Ensure `JENKINS_VERSION` is updated to the proper version in the packaging profile: https://github.com/jenkins-infra/release/blob/stable-2.xxx/profile.d/stable

 - [ ] Publish changelog (one day prior to the release in case of a security update).

 - [ ] Announce the start of the LTS release process in the [#jenkins-release:matrix.org](https://matrix.to/#/#jenkins-release:matrix.org) channel.